Vision 2025 loading now

 The Government agrees with the Committee.
 The Minister for Digital and Culture made clear when giving evidence to the Select Committee that she believed it “is very important that local authorities make sure that they include strict environmental measures within their licensing framework”.

-Discussion at the Vision:2025 industry steering group meeting 06.10.21, concluded broad agreement amongst industry stakeholders that:
+Discussion at the Vision:2025 industry steering group, concluded broad agreement amongst industry stakeholders that:

 • including environmental standards in arrangements between local authorities and event organisers is in principle a good thing for the environment, because it could promote a shift in practices in the sector, however;